Have you ever wondered what to eat with hummus? From sandwiches to platters, pasta and even dessert, here are 22+ amazing ideas.

 Hummus just makes for the perfect spread, and it’s a wonderful replacement for butter, mayonnaise or cream cheese!
 Or just combine it with homemade cashew mayo.

 Here are some ideas for (mostly) quick and easy sandwiches, toasts, pitas and even flatbreads with hummus!
-We love the different varieties, such as sun-dried tomato or beetroot.

 It’s no secret that we love vegan bowls!
 They are versatile, customizable, easy to make and never get boring.